Home » Health Conditions » Neurology » Brain Health

 At first glance, the whole endeavor seems to be a wild, lovable success: a truck-load of money (or perhaps we can say 80 truck-loads) given to a good cause.
 But numerous criticisms have been waged against the Ice Bucket Challenge, and many of them point out concerning flaws in the whole undertaking.

-In addition to the narcissism inherent in celebrities starring in videos of themselves as portrayed as contributors to an endeavor widely perceived as noble, many have labeled the rule allowing participants to refrain from donating as “slacktivism,” or a lazy way to garner shallow attention for a cause without putting forth any work, effort, or money to support it.
+In addition to the narcissism inherent in celebrities starring in videos of themselves as portrayed as contributors to an endeavor widely perceived as noble, many have labeled the allowing participants to refrain from donating as “slacktivism,” or a lazy way to garner shallow attention for a cause without putting forth any work, effort, or money to support it.

 Another problem with the fad is its success in funneling large amounts of money into a benefit organization that does not happen to be in dire need of it.
-The number of in the U.S. living with ALS at any given time hovers around 30,000, and in 2013, just under 7,000 people died from the disease.
+The number of people in the U.S. living with ALS at any given time hovers around 30,000, and in 2013, just under 7,000 people died from the disease.
 Comparatively, over half a million people die from heart disease in the U.S. every year, over 40% of people will be diagnosed with some form of cancer in their lives, and even IBD (Inflammatory Bowel Disease) sufferers total over 1.4 million people in the United States alone.

 While the Ice Bucket Challenge has raised $80 million and counting for ALS in 2014, one of the most popular fundraisers for heart disease, Jump Rope for Heart, tallied only $54 million in 2013, despite the severity of heart disease and the vast difference in numbers of those affected by the two diseases.